telpirion/MyHerodotus/docs/Week3-DevelopmentLog.md

 For this week's activities, we must do the following:

-- [ ] Retrieve stored conversations with the user.
+- [x] Retrieve stored conversations with the user.
-- [ ] Set the user's past conversations as context with Vertex (Gemini).
+- [x] Set the user's past conversations as context with Vertex (Gemini).
-- [ ] Set the user's past conversations as context in template (Gemma).
+- [x] Set the user's past conversations as context in template (Gemma).
-- [ ] Find data about how to fine tune Gemini, Gemma, or Gemma 2.
+- [x] Find data about how to fine tune Gemini, Gemma, or Gemma 2.
 - [ ] Fine tune a Gemini, Gemma, or Gemma 2 model using the OpenAssistant guanaco dataset on HuggingFace.
 - [ ] Save the fine-tuned model to Model Registry, Model Garden, or HuggingFace.
 - [ ] Deploy the model to an endpoint.
 - [ ] Integrate the model into the web app.

+Nice-to-haves:

+- [ ] Create a toast UI element that informs the user when their response rating was received.

 ## Retrieving user context for models